 Education of Homeless Students: Information and Answers

-Every Local Education Agency must designate an appropriate staff person as a local homeless education liaison and submit that person's name to the Texas Education Agency (TEA).
+Every Local Education Agency (LEA) must designate a staff person as a local homeless education liaison and submit that person's name to the Texas Education Agency (TEA).
 This information is to be submitted to the AskTED online directory by the LEA's AskTED administrator.
 AskTED is TEA's online Texas Education Directory (TED).
 AskTED is the database where homeless education liaison's contact information is maintained.

 Students who are experiencing homelessness are to be enrolled immediately.
 Districts cannot require students experiencing homelessness to provide proof of residency, immunizations, birth certificates guardianship documents, or any other sort of required paperwork before enrolling.
 Requiring missing paperwork or any other delay to enrollment is a violation of the McKinney-Vento Act.